bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 59°
-- Cloudy
+- Windy
 - 81% humidity
-- 21 mph wind
+- 24 mph wind
 - 100% cloud cover
-- 21 AQI O3 🟩
+- 23 AQI O3 🟩
 - 41 AQI PM2.5 🟩
-- 0.42 inches of precipitation in the past 24 hours
+- 0.44 inches of precipitation in the past 24 hours
-- 0.18 inches of rain expected in the next 72 hours
+- 0.1 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>